 Catastrophic Backtracking: The Regex That Freezes Your Tab

-The fix is restructuring: replace the nested quantifier with a character class that cannot overlap, or flatten the group.
+The fix is restructuring: replace the nested quantifier with a character class that can't overlap, or flatten the group.
 If your test string takes more than a second to evaluate, the pattern likely has a backtracking trap.

 Replace Preview: Testing $1 Substitutions Before They Ship